Neolithic Period (-2000-4000 B.C.) Flints (shaped stones for hunting and shaping tools)

 1820 Gas-Light company was founded, site chosen was near the Fosse (waterfall) and the castle mill site.
 1849 This private gas company was taken over by the Richmond Corporation.
 Richmond is credited as being a leader of radical reform and one of the first towns to have public street lighting.

-The Coming of the Railways 1846 The Darlington to Stockton Railway was opened in 1825 A branch line was later extended in 1846 to Richmond chiefly looking for profits from the carriage of coal, lead and lime.
+The Darlington to Stockton Railway was opened in 1825 A branch line was later extended in 1846 to Richmond chiefly looking for profits from the carriage of coal, lead and lime.
 The cost of transporting Swaledale lead to Stockton was cut by one third.
 The farming community benefitted, as grain and crops exported were also cheaper.
 Nine miles of track was completed in a few months running through Dalton, Moulton, Catterick Bridge, Richmond.

 The bridge over the Swale and Station road leading up to the market place were built around the same time.
 The railway and station buildings boosted tourist trade into Richmond, also gave the ordinary townsfolk better facility to travel.